-Camellia ‘High Fragrance’, a hybrid of Camellia lutchuensis, is a pale pink large semi-double flowered Camellia that is fragrant, and the flowers resemble peonies.
+Camellia ‘High Fragrance’ is a hybrid of Camellia lutchuensis.
+The flower is pale pink.
+It is a large semi-double flowering Camellia.
+The flower is fragrant, and resemble peony flowers.
 The leaves are glossy green.
 Camellias are native to eastern and southern Asia.
-Camellia genus was named after a Jesuit missionary Georg Kamel and is part of the Theaceae family of plants.
+Camellia genus was named after a Jesuit missionary Georg Kamel.
+Camellia ‘High Fragrance’ is part of the Theaceae family of plants.